Skip site navigation (1)Skip section navigation (2)

 WrapUserCGI = yes|no

-websites (see UserWebsites for more information).
-The userid of
+sites (see UserWebsites for more information).
+The userid of the

 Default = no Example: WrapUserCGI = yes